 Regardless of when prelabor rupture occurs, it increases the risk of problems such as

 Intra-amniotic infection Intraamniotic Infection Intraamniotic infection is infection of the tissues around the fetus, such as the fluid that surrounds the fetus (amniotic fluid), the placenta, the membranes around the fetus, or a combination... read more (infection of the membranes containing the fetus) and infections in the fetus

 Infection of the uterus can cause a fever, a heavy or foul-smelling vaginal discharge, or abdominal pain.

-If prelabor rupture results in a preterm delivery, the premature newborn Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more has an increased risk of the following:
+If prelabor rupture results in a preterm delivery, the premature newborn Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more has an increased risk of the following:

 Bleeding in the brain

 When there is bleeding in the brain, the brain may not develop normally, causing problems such as cerebral palsy Cerebral Palsy (CP) Cerebral palsy refers to a group of symptoms that involve difficulty moving and muscle stiffness (spasticity).
 It results from brain malformations that occur before birth as the brain is developing... read more .